jpskycak/wedding/docs/source/welcome.rst

 |

 A wedding site on ``ReadTheDocs``???
 "Functional and well-documented" is kind of our aesthetic.

-Wedding date/time/location/etc is TBD.
+Here are the important deets:

+ * **When?** Evening of October 5, 2014.
+(Exact time TBD)

+ * **Where?** `Crystal Ballroom <https://www.crystalballroomcatering.com/>`_ of the Lerner Theatre (410 S Main St, Elkhart, IN 46516).

+ * **RSVP?** You got to this website from an email invitation; just follow the instructions on that email.

+And some other deets:

+ * **Registry?** We've already furnished an apartment together and don't need more stuff.
+Your presence is the only gift we need :D